 Eric Hagerson is Principal Manager, Technology and Engineering Policy, for T-Mobile USA, a nationwide, full service, mobile communications provider.

 Mr. Hagerson received his undergraduate degree from the University of Pennsylvania where he was a member of Phi Beta Delta, the Honor Society for International Scholars.
-He holds a Masters of Business Administration summa cum laude from the University of Maryland-University College and a Project Management Certificate from The George Washington University.
-He is a member of the Alliance for Telecommunications Industry Solutions – Emergency Services Interconnection Forum and Network Reliability Steering Committee, Association of Public-Safety Communications Officials, Federal Communications Bar Association (co-chair of the Homeland Security and Emergency Communications Committee), National Emergency Number Association and NG9-1-1 Institute.
+He holds a Master of Business Administration summa cum laude from the University of Maryland-University College and a Project Management Certificate from The George Washington University.
+He is a member of the NG9-1-1 Institute (Board of Directors), Industry Council for Emergency Response Technologies (Board of Directors), Federal Communications Bar Association (co-chair of the Homeland Security and Emergency Communications Committee), Association of Public-Safety Communications Officials, National Emergency Number Association and Alliance for Telecommunications Industry Solutions – Emergency Services Interconnection Forum and Network Reliability Steering Committee.